-All faculty, staff, graduate, and undergraduate students who are currently enrolled or employed at VT are eligible.
+All Virginia Tech faculty, staff, graduate students, and undergraduate students who are currently enrolled or employed at VT are eligible.

-    - Funds are available to underwrite article processing fees for scholarly peer-reviewed articles accepted for publication in an open access.
+    - Funds are available to underwrite article processing charges (APCs) for scholarly peer-reviewed articles accepted for publication in open access journals.

-    - Due to budget ramifications of the Covid-19 pandemic, as of July 1, 2020, the support limit has been raised to $2000 per article and $4000 per author per year.
-For papers with multiple Virginia Tech co-authors, the program would still subsidize the same total amount of up to $2000 per article but it would be prorated among each of the VT authors for the purposes of calculating amounts towards the annual limit for individuals, for example, 4 Virginia Tech authors counted at $500 each.
+    - Due to budget ramifications of the Covid-19 pandemic, as of July 1, 2020, the support limit has been raised to $2000 per article and $4000 per author per fiscal year.
+For papers with multiple Virginia Tech co-authors, the program would still subsidize the same total amount of up to $2000 per article but it will be prorated among each of the VT authors for the purposes of calculating amounts towards the annual limit for individuals, for example, 4 Virginia Tech authors counted at $500 each.

     - A journal's publisher must be a member of the Committee on Publishing Ethics (COPE) or the Open Access Scholarly Publishers Association (OASPA) or comply with a similar Code of Conduct.

     - OA journals should be registered in an open access directory such as the Directory of Open Access Journals or Sherpa/Romeo.

     - Funding is limited and will be disbursed to authors upon approval and in the order in which they were received.

     - Invoices for funded articles must be received by the Libraries' head of acquisitions within 45 days of the award notification.
 Otherwise, the funds will be returned to the OASF and the author(s) must reapply.
 If your article’s publishing charges are waived by the journal, or the OASF award is no longer needed for any reason, please let us know so we can release those funds for other authors.